JolomonSon/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-The find . -mindepth 1 -type d | wc -l command counts the number of directories and sub-directories in the current directory.
+The ls -t | head command displays the 10 newest files in the current directory